 - interests of victims and their families

 - care and treatment needs of forensic patients.

-A final report will be provided to the Minister for Mental Health and the Attorney General in December 2017.
+A final report was provided to the Minister for Mental Health and the Attorney General in December 2017.

 For more information, see the Terms of reference.